JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     proceed with the steps outlined here once you have successfully managed to build your documentation locally with Documenter.

-    This guide assumes that you already have [GitHub](https://github.com/) and [Travis](https://travis-ci.com/) accounts setup.
+    This guide assumes that you already have a [GitHub](https://github.com/) account setup.
 If not then go set those up first and then return here.

-    It is possible to deploy from other systems than Travis CI or GitHub Actions, see the section on [Deployment systems](@ref).
+    It is possible to deploy from other systems than GitHub Actions, see the section on [Deployment systems](@ref).